G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

-\textbf{Transposed Convolutions.} Then, we compare the proposed factorized transposed spatio-temporal convolution $((1+2)D)$, standard transposed 3D convolution, and transposed $(2+1)D$ convolution, when used in $G_V$ \wrt video quality.
+\textbf{Transposed Convolutions.} Then, we compare the proposed factorized transposed spatio-temporal (1+2)D convolution, standard transposed 3D convolution, and transposed (2+1)D convolution, when used in $G_V$ \wrt video quality.
 We carefully set the number of kernels, allowing for the three networks to have nearly same training parameters.
 We report the results of the quantitative evaluation in Table \ref{tab:convolution_type}.
-Both convolution types, $(1+2)D$ and $(2+1)D$ outperform standard 3D kernels \wrt generated video quality. $(1+2)D$ is slightly better than $(2+1)D$, and the reason might be that the $(1+2)D$ kernel uses more $1\times 1$ kernels to refine temporal information, which we believe to be important in video generation tasks.
+Both convolution types, (1+2)D and (2+1)D outperform standard 3D kernels \wrt generated video quality.
+(1+2)D is slightly better than (2+1)D, and the reason might be that the (1+2)D kernel uses more $1\times 1$ kernels to refine temporal information, which we believe to be important in video generation tasks.

 {}